screeps/docs/api/source/PowerCreep.md

 ```

-Instantly restore time to live to the maximum using a Power Bank nearby.
+Instantly restore time to live to the maximum using a Power Spawn or a Power Bank nearby.
 It has to be at adjacent tile.

 {% api_method_params %}
-target : <a href="#StructurePowerBank">StructurePowerBank</a>
+target : <a href="#StructurePowerBank">StructurePowerBank</a> | <a href="#StructurePowerSpawn">StructurePowerSpawn</a>
 The target structure.
 {% endapi_method_params %}